 Best for older kids 7+?
 Boss E-Zo Fukuoka or Fukuoka City Science Museum.

 Can we still do Marine World in the rain?
-Yes — the aquarium is fully indoor; the ferry has covered seating.
+Yes — the aquarium is fully indoor and the ferry has covered seating.

 Are subways stroller-friendly?
 Yes — all stations have at least one elevator path.